How Is Rainfall Measured in Inches?

 Weather Forecasting

-Accurate rain sensor data helps meteorologists build models to predict weather.
-It aids in understanding storm movements and issuing timely warnings, protecting lives and property.
+Accurate rain sensor data helps meteorologists create models to predict the weather.
+It also helps them understand storm movements.
+This allows for timely warnings, which protect lives and property.

 Water Resource Management